Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Materials and methods

 \subsection{Deposition height monitoring with coaxial triangulation}

 The standoff distance was monitored in real-time during the deposition process using a custom coaxial triangulation setup.
 A detailed description of the measurement working principle was reported in a previous work \cite{donadello_monitoring_2019}.
-The optical scheme follows the former implementation, with some enhancements described here.
-A \SI{532}{nm} \SI{4.5}{mW} probe laser is integrated in the deposition head optical chain, accessible through a lateral monitoring port.
-The collimated probe beam is deflected along the deposition optical axis by a dichroic mirror, transparent for the high-power laser wavelength, partially reflective in the visible and near-infrared (NIR) spectrum.
-The probe beam propagates to the \SI{200}{mm} focal length lens of the deposition head in a slightly off-axis configuration, hence it gets focused with a non-zero deflection while exiting from the deposition nozzle orifice, as represented in Figure \ref{fig:nozzle-track-scheme}(b-c).
-This introduces a dependence of the transverse probe spot position on the standoff distance.
-The probe alignment offset of few \si{mm} relatively to the lens axis is chosen in order to get a small deflection angle, keeping the probe spot within the melt pool considering the typical standoff distance variations during the deposition process.
+The optical scheme follows the former implementation, with some enhancements described in the Supplementary Material.
+The device is based on a low-power laser probe, superimposed to the deposition head optical chain exploiting a dichroic mirror.
+The probe beam reaches the \SI{200}{\milli\meter} lens of the deposition head in a slightly off-axis configuration, hence introducing a small beam deflection relatively to the optical axis.
+Then the beam passes through the nozzle towards the deposition region.
+A coaxial camera acquires the probe spot position on the melt pool, whose distance can be extracted using the triangulation principle.

-The probe radiation which gets scattered from the melt pool surface is collected by the focusing lens, and back-deflected toward the monitoring port by the deposition head dichroic mirror.
-The beam crosses a further dichroic shortpass mirror with \SI{650}{nm} cutoff, used for monitoring techniques in the NIR spectrum such as pyrometry or melt pool imaging, not considered in the current work.
-Half of the scattered probe radiation is deflected by a $50$:$50$ beam splitter cube towards an iris used for spatial filtering.
-A \SI{532}{nm} bandpass filter is used to eliminate spurious radiation.
-A compact Galilean-like telescope configuration is obtained by combining a \SI{+100}{mm} plano-convex lens with a \SI{-25}{mm} bi-concave lens.
-Finally the probe spot is imaged on a \SI{1.3}{MP} CMOS camera having \SI{4.8}{\micro\meter} pixel size (Ximea XiQ MQ013MG-ON).

-The probe spot position has been calibrated as a function of known standoff distances \cite{donadello_coaxial_2018}, finding an enhanced sensitivity factor of \SI{0.106}{\milli\meter\per\pixel} over a \SI{20}{mm} standoff distance range.
-The camera was triggered for the acquisition at \SI{400}{\fps} frame rate, cropping the sensor to a $\num{420}\times\SI{96}{\pixel}$ area.
-The shutter time was limited to \SI{1}{ms}, thanks to the enhanced light collection guaranteed by the $1''$ clear aperture of the new monitoring optical chain.
-The images were acquired by means of USB3 interface using a dedicated computer.
-The standoff distance was extracted in real-time using a Python algorithm: the images were integrated along the short image axis, obtaining a 1D vector; then the probe spot position and size were extracted as the vector distribution moments; finally the standoff distance was calculated applying the calibration curve, and stored for post-processing.